Usually, to qualify for Disability Living Allowance (DLA) for children the child must:

 A child aged between 6 months and 3 years must have lived in Great Britain for at least 26 of the last 156 weeks.

-The rules on residence do not normally apply if a child is terminally ill.
+The rules on residence do not normally apply if a medical professional has said the child might have 6 months or less to live.

 The child’s disability or health condition

 The child’s disability or health condition must mean at least one of the following apply:

 - they need much more looking after than a child of the same age who does not have a disability

 - they have difficulty getting about